indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find A Federal Inmate In Indiana?

-Persons who need to find a federal inmate in Indiana may do so by using the find an inmate search option provided by the Federal Bureau of Prisons (BOP).
+Persons who need to find a federal inmate in Indiana may do so by using the Find-an-inmate search option provided by the Federal Bureau of Prisons (BOP).
 The BOP’s database provides information on past and present inmates.
 Note that the information available on the database is for inmates incarcerated in a federal facility from 1982 to date.

 To find these records, search using the inmate’s number or name.
 Searching by the inmate’s number requires one of the following: